Toubic/tj22fe.github.io/_posts/2015-11-16-reflecting.markdown

 * What is Open Graph and how do you make use of it?

 Open Graph is a way objectify things on the Web so it can be shared on social media.
-I made use of Open Graph on my website so a user could share any of thegit pages that my website contains.
+I made use of Open Graph on my website so a user could share any of the git pages that my website contains.